VOL. IV - CHAPTER 9

-In 1891 Sarah Ann Mitchell and her family were living next door to her father, William at Plenties Farm, Herstmonceux.
-Johnston Mitchell was 34 years old and a "poultry keeper and firewood maker".
+In 1891 Johnson and Sarah Ann Mitchell and their family were living next door to her father, William Veness at Plenties Farm, Herstmonceux.
+Johnson Mitchell was 34 years old and a "poultry keeper and firewood maker".
 Sarah Mitchell was now 36 years old.

 - Evelyn Annie Mitchell.
 Born 1886 in Dicker.
 Baptised 23 May 1886 at Upper Dicker.

-At the time his eldest daughter was baptised Johnson is described as "Richard Johnson Mitchell".
+At the time his eldest daughter Evelyn was baptised Johnson is described as "Richard Johnson Mitchell".

 Johnson Mitchell died in 1895 aged 39 (Reg Gen June Qtr 1895 Eastbourne 2b 53)

 In 1901 Sarah was living at 512 Cobden Road, Brighton.
 Sarah, a 42 year old widow was employed as a dressmaker.
 Her son William J Mitchell, aged 19 was a grocers shop assistant.
 Eliza, aged 8, was also at the address but Evelyn is not listed.
 Also at the address is Alice Dilloway, aged 32, dressmaker, born London.
 She is described as Sarah's sister but is also single so presumably Dilloway is her family name.
 It is not at all clear how she fits in.